caaravn/gitnotes/README.md

        -> GKE
        -> MiniKube (use for testing and practice in which master and worker node run on one machine)

+Kubernetics atchitecture:-

+We are having two types of nodes in a cluster and each node has multiple pods in it.
+   Note: Node is nothing but Virtual machine with ram, cpu and storage (eg. EC2 instance)

+1. Master Node ----> It manges the worker node.
+2. Worker Node ----> As application will deploy in pods of worker node only.

+Components:

+Master node:-
+4 processes run every master node
+   1> Api server ( Cluster gateway and acts as a gatekeeper for auth) 2> Control manager  ( detects the cluster state changes ) 3> etcd  ( etcd is cluster brain and cluster changes get stored in the key value store ) 4> Scheduler  ( by this it schedules and knows where to put the new pod based on availability and requirement)

+Worker node:-
+Three process must be installed on every Worker node to manage the pods.
+  1> Container Runtime ( Container run time manages container iside the pods) 2> Kubelet ( After scheduler decides kubelet wiil create the pod, Interacts with both container and node)
+  3) Kube proxy (critical role in enabling communication and networking between pods and services)

 what is kubernetes?
 -> which helps you to deploy multiple applications as a containers, auto scaling and manage our applications.